UoB-COMSM0110/2024-group-15/README.md

 Our game is a two-player game based on a flash game *Bowman*.
 Normally, the game-play is that players drag the mouse to pull back the bow and shoot, then a camera will follow the arrow to check whether you have shot the target.

-We've transformed the game into a space-themed version by introducing a gravity engine to calculate gravity between planets as well as special functions like pathfinder to enhance the original game-play.
+We've transformed the game into a space-themed version by introducing a gravity engine to calculate gravity between planets as well as points collected system and further shop system to trade for skills like *Pathfinder*.
+Additionally, the players can also move around the planet for a better position.

-[add more things]
+During the whole progress, we have put many software engineering techniques into practice, including user-case diagram, class diagram and communication diagram in early design and ideation stage, and Agile workflow and Kanban board was used throughout the developing process, Github is also used for working branches and version control.
+Better comprehension of software engineering is gained after the group work.

 ## Requirements